 Several factors contributed to the rapid spread of Christianity in the ensuing decades.
 First, since they provided healthcare and education in addition to religious instruction, Protestants in particular played a significant role in Korea's modernization.
 Consequently, the authorities tolerated them.
-Second, during Japan's occupation of Korea (see p.
-4-5 of History and Myth), Christians played a key role in the peninsula's independence struggle.
-As a result, Christianity became positively linked with Korean nationalism (see p.
-5-6 of History and Myth).
+Second, during Japan's occupation of Korea (see History and Myth), Christians played a key role in the peninsula's independence struggle.
+As a result, Christianity became positively linked with Korean nationalism (see History and Myth).

-Following independence, Christianity continued to thrive due to 2 factors: the US Army Military Government's support of a Christianity-friendly environment and President Rhee's vow to rule South Korea as a Christian nation (see p.
-7 of History and Myth).
+Following independence, Christianity continued to thrive due to 2 factors: the US Army Military Government's support of a Christianity-friendly environment and President Rhee's vow to rule South Korea as a Christian nation (see History and Myth).
 Later, as South Korea urbanized in the 1960s, new city-dwellers found replacements for their village-based family and friend networks in Protestant and Catholic organizations.

 With almost a third of its population claiming Christian identity, South Korea is considered the second "most Christian" country in Asia after the Philippines.
-Of note, South Korea is home to several Christian "mega" churches, including Yoido Full Gospel Church, which with 800,000 members, is the world's largest.
+Of note, South Korea is home to several Christian "mega" churches, including Yoido Full Gospel Church, which with 830,000 members, is the world's largest.